pyc-team/pytorch_concepts/doc/index.rst

         Start from the High-Level API to use pre-defined models with one line of code.

-    .. grid-item-card::  :octicon:`beaker;1em;sd-text-primary` No experience with programming?
+    .. grid-item-card::  :octicon:`beaker;1em;sd-text-primary` Benchmarking or no experience with programming?
         :link: guides/using_conceptarium
         :link-type: doc
         :shadow: lg